Dobiasd/articles/from_goto_to_std-transform.md

     return result;
 }
 ```
-This time the `for` line already tells the reader that probably every element of `v` is used, but only probably.
-One still has to look into the body of the for loop and look for `continue` or even `break` statements to really know that `result` is guaranteed to have the same size as `v` in the end.
+This time the `for` line already tells the reader that probably every element of `v` is used, but still only probably.
+One still has to look into the body of the for loop and look for `if`, `continue` or even `break` statements to really know that `result` is guaranteed to have the same size as `v` in the end.

 Many people stop here, but we can do better in terms of readability ease.